Sodan Selva was on the fast track early in his career. He went to grad school, studied economic development and landed a job in investment banking.

 “If you’re not self-aware, then you’re programmed by everything around you.
 If you’re programmed by everything around you, you can’t see clearly.
-Once you get that self-awareness, ask yourself, what’s my wiring?”
-By that he means, solopreneurs should figure out the best combination of what they love and what the market needs.
+Once you get that self-awareness, ask yourself, ‘What’s my wiring?’” says Selva.
+By that, he means solopreneurs should figure out the best combination of what they love and what the market needs.

 “How do you get paid in the world?” he says.
 “You get paid because you bring value to people.
 What are the ways that I can bring value to people, and how do I experiment with that in a way that I learn more and more about how I can apply it?”

 3. Incredible idealism has to be coupled with tenacious pragmatism.